-- comes so wide that it starts to overlap with the Higgs boson mass peak.
-Therefore, for this - benchmark, a boson mass resolution better than 4% is certainly advantageous. - The identification of individual jets, and its energy-momentum reconstruction is crucial - for the CEPC physics measurements.
-The individual jet energy response is highly depend- - 5 ing on the event topology and the jet clustering algorithms.
-Detailed analyses are required - to disentangle the actual physics requirement, which need to be analyzed carefully.
+The identification of individual jets, and its energy-momentum reconstruction is crucial for the CEPC physics measurements.
+The individual jet energy response is highly depending on the event topology and the jet clustering algorithms.
+Detailed analyses are required to disentangle the actual physics requirement, which need to be analyzed carefully.